-3.4 Teachers
+3.8 Teachers

-Teachers are responsible to for the immediate safety of the pupils in their classroom.
-Each teacher will:
+Teachers are responsible to the Head of Schools for the immediate safety of the pupils in their classroom.
+Nominated teachers are responsible for their own classroom and associated equipment and as such it is their responsibility to ensure that it is maintained to a high standard with respect to health and safety issues.

-- 1. develop policies based on East Sussex County Council's guidance documents for their curriculum specialist area; - 2. update colleagues within the school on any change in practice; - 3. issue safety guidance for their curriculum specialist area; - 4. carry out risk assessments for their curriculum specialist areas; - 5. ensure that risk assessments are referenced as part of the lesson planning process: - 6. ensure that risk assessments are appropriate for the activity and pupil group.
-Any amendments should be recorded as part of a specific risk assessment - 7. follow safe working procedures personally; - 8. ensure equipment, including personal protection equipment, is maintained in a safe condition and that substances hazardous to health are stored in a safe place: - 9. give adequate safety information in lessons as required; - 10. ensure that special working procedures, protective clothing and equipment, etc., are provided and used where necessary; - 11. attend to general tidiness in the work area; - 12. ensure that clear instructions and warnings are given, to students, verbally and in writing as often as necessary; - 13. report defects and make recommendations to the Headteacher where necessary;
+Additionally, each teacher will:

-14. ensure all accidents within the area of responsibility are recorded in line with the school policy.
+- 1. follow safe working procedures personally; - 2. ensure that risk assessments are referenced as part of the lesson planning process; - 3. ensure that risk assessments are appropriate for the activity and pupil group.
+Any amendments should be recorded as part of a specific risk assessment - 4. give adequate safety information regarding the activity being undertaken prior to the activity commencing and during the activity as and when required; - 5. ensure that special working procedures, protective clothing and equipment, etc. are provided and used where necessary; - 6. ensure that clear instructions and warnings are given to pupils verbally as often as necessary; - ensure that the classroom and other areas are tidy and good housekeeping procedures are followed; - 8. undertake a visual inspection of equipment prior to use and ensure that portable electrical equipment is tested on an annual basis; - 9. report defects and make recommendations to their line manager where necessary; - 10. ensure all accidents, incidents and near misses within the area of responsibility are recorded in line with the school policy.

-3.5 Teaching Assistants
+3.9 Teaching Assistants